LAXDESI From United States of America, joined May 2005, 5094 posts, RR: 48 Posted (5 years 1 month 3 weeks 12 hours ago) and read 34886 times:

 Quoting LAXDESI (Thread starter): It is therefore fairly confident that Boeing will end up deciding to launch a re-engined 737, rather than a clean-sheet narrowbody, to counter the A320neo.

 Leahy is hoping to get more A320 NEO orders before Boeing reveals a design that would end up saving far more than 3%-5% he mentions.
 This statement shows that Airbus is a bit nervous Boeing didn't jump the gun and respond with a counter-solution (re-engine) the day after Airbus decided to go with NEO.

 Boeing can very well develop a solution that can use whatever engine technology is available today and leave enough margin (call it module or whatever approach) to re-engine in the future.

-Use of approved electronic devices is now permitted.
+FAA killed the purpose of my old signature: Use of approved electronic devices is now permitted.

-Reply 13, posted (2 years 1 month 3 weeks 11 hours ago) and read 33875 times:
+Reply 13, posted (5 years 1 month 3 weeks 11 hours ago) and read 33875 times: